sam2332/Rimworld-SafeRelatedRaiders/README.md

 1. **Check Hostility**: Verify the pawn is actually a hostile raider
 2. **Scan Relationships**: Look for qualifying relationships with living colonists
 3. **Prevent Death**: Force the raider to be downed instead of killed
+4. **Incapacitate Properly**: Damage legs to ensure they stay down using game mechanics
-4. **Heal Critical Injuries**: Automatically reduce fatal brain/torso injuries
+5. **Heal Critical Injuries**: Automatically reduce fatal brain/torso injuries
-5. **Notify Player**: Show optional notification with relationship details
+6. **Notify Player**: Show optional notification with relationship details (throttled to prevent spam)

 ## Compatibility